 How single-sex spaces work today:

 Only about 4500 Gender Recognition Certificates have ever been approved since 2004.
-This means the overwhelming majority of the UK has a birth certificate that matches their birth sex.
-Apart from a tiny number of exceptions a birth certificate is the official document that reflects someone’s biological sex.
-The sex we are born.
+This means the overwhelming majority of people in the UK have a birth certificate that matches their birth sex.
+Apart from a tiny number of exceptions, a birth certificate is the official document that states someone’s biological sex: the sex we are born.

 If a man knocks the door of a women’s refuge and says he’s a women he can still be refused entry because he is legally male.

-If he protests and say’s ‘but I was born female you must let me in’ the staff at the refuge are put in a very difficult position.
+If he protests and says ‘but I was born female, you must let me in’, the staff at the refuge are put in a very difficult position.
 They can ask to see his full birth certificate, which will prove he is legally male.
 If he refuses to show it or doesn’t have it they can search the public birth registers to see if they can confirm his legal sex is male.
-It is difficult and time consuming and all the information they will need is not always there.
+It is difficult and time consuming and not all the information they will need will always be there.

 This is the lawful system that keeps vulnerable women and their children safe when they need a male-free space to rest and recover from the trauma of male violence and abuse.
 It is already extremely difficult to implement.

 Self-identification of sex means someone could change their birth certificate without needing any medical reports or even a diagnosis of gender dysphoria.
 It would be an on-demand system.
-Anyone will be able to apply a replacement birth certificate showing the sex of their choice.
-It will be against the law to falsify the application, against the law to say you want to live as the opposite sex.
-But people lie, predatory males lie.
-It will be impossible to prove they have lied.
+Anyone would be able to apply for a replacement birth certificate showing the sex of their choice.
+It would be against the law to falsify the application, but people lie, predatory males lie.
+It would be impossible to prove they lied.
 How can anyone judge the validity of another persons inner feelings?
 You can’t.

 Now of course a self-declaration system will be quick and easy for transgender people, but also extremely easy to abuse.
 No checks or safeguards means literally ANY MAN will be able to get a female birth certificate, whether he is transgender or not.

-So if a man who self-identifies as a woman knocks the door of a women’s refuge he can say ‘let me in I am female’.
+So, if a man who self-identifies as a woman knocks on the door of a women’s refuge, he can now say ‘let me in, I am female’.
 He can show his newly acquired female birth certificate.
 His new name and female sex will be recorded on the public births register.
 All his public records will match the records of someone born female.
 The same as any women, the same as you and I.